-GRT 405 Applied Topics in Graphics Technology 3
+GRT 405 Applied Topics in Graphics Technology

 Prereq.: Permission of department chair.
 A laboratory oriented course providing comprehensive study of a selected technological topic.
 May be used as an elective on a graduate student's planned program of study with the permission of the program advisor.
 Course may be repeated for a maximum of 6 credits for different topics.
-Lecture/lab meets 5 hours per week.
+Three hours lecture and two hours laboratory, course meets five hours per week.
 On demand.
 [GR]